Chalarangelo/30-seconds-of-code/snippets/equals.md

 Performs a deep comparison between two values to determine if they are equivalent.

-Check if the two values are identical, if they are both `Date` objects with the same time, using `Date.getTime()` or if they are both non-object values with an equivalent value (non-strict comparison).
+Check if the two values are identical, if they are both `Date` objects with the same time, using `Date.getTime()` or if they are both non-object values with an equivalent value (strict comparison).
 Check if only one value is `null` or `undefined` or if their prototypes differ.
 If none of the above conditions are met, use `Object.keys()` to check if both values have the same number of keys, then use `Array.every()` to check if every key in the first value exists in the second one and if they are equivalent by calling this method recursively.